eveld/git-fundamentals/instructions/02_first_repository/init.md

 ## What Just Happened?

 The `git init` command created a hidden `.git` directory inside your project.
-This directory contains:

-- `objects/` - All your commits and file snapshots
-- `refs/` - Branch and tag references
-- `HEAD` - Points to your current branch
-- `config` - Repository-specific configuration
+This is Git's database - its control center where it stores everything about your project's history.

+Inside `.git`, you'll find several components working together: the `objects/` directory stores all your commits and file snapshots as compressed data; `refs/` keeps track of branches and tags; `HEAD` is a pointer to your current branch; and `config` holds repository-specific settings.
+Git maintains all this automatically - you'll rarely need to touch these files directly, but it's helpful to know they exist.

 Let's take a look: